LiviaGitHub/Software-Testing-Life-Cycle/README.md

 2. Choose a Software Strategy
 Select a software testing strategy that aligns with your project's goals, complexity, and timeline:

-* Shift-Left Testing: Focus on testing early in the development lifecycle to detect defects sooner.
+* [Shift-Left_Testing]: Focus on testing early in the development lifecycle to detect defects sooner.
-* Risk-Based Testing: Prioritize testing based on areas of the software that pose the highest risk.
+* [Risk-Based_Testing]: Prioritize testing based on areas of the software that pose the highest risk.
     - [Example] Feature Priority:
             Payment Gateway	    1 (Critical)
             Shopping Cart	    2 (High)
             Order History	    3 (Medium)
             Product Browsing	4 (Medium)
-* Behavior-Driven Development (BDD): Align development and testing with business requirements using tools like Cucumber or SpecFlow.
+* Behavior-Driven Development (BDD): Align development and testing with business requirements using tools like Cucumber.
 * Exploratory Testing: Combine manual testing and creativity to uncover unexpected issues.
 * Test Automation: Automate repetitive test cases to increase speed and coverage.

-Choosing the right strategy ensures effective resource allocation and higher software quality.
+In my experience, implementing multiple strategies often leads to a more effective and efficient process.
+Combining approaches allows us to address challenges from different angles and ensures more comprehensive testing.
+Here are some examples of strategies I have successfully implemented together:

+* Shift-Left Testing
+By starting the testing phase early in the development environment, we identify issues sooner, reduce downstream defects, and enhance overall quality.

+* Behavior-Driven Development (BDD)
+Refining user stories through BDD enables us to clarify requirements collaboratively.
+This process involves creating a new ticket linked to the user story, detailing the test specifications required to validate it effectively.

+* Exploratory Testing
+Incorporating exploratory testing is always a valuable practice.
+It uncovers edge cases and unexpected scenarios that scripted testing might overlook, enhancing coverage.

+* Test automation
+Building and running automated integration tests before and during delivery to production ensures that system components work seamlessly together, reducing risks and enabling faster feedback loops.

+By leveraging these strategies in combination, teams can achieve a more robust and streamlined testing process, ultimately delivering higher-quality software.

 3. Create a Quality Cycle
 A typical software quality cycle involves the following stages: